Fed up with Facebook, U.S. fund managers look for alternatives

-NEW YORK (Reuters) - Facebook Inc’s (FB.O) losses are becoming other companies’ gains.
+NEW YORK, Dec 6 (Reuters) - Facebook Inc’s losses are becoming other companies’ gains.

 Concerns about the social media giant’s declining profit margins and battered reputation have prompted 93 U.S. mutual funds to completely sell out of their positions in the company so far this year, exacerbating a roughly 35 percent decline in Facebook’s share price from its highs, according to Refinitiv’s Lipper research service.